devento-ai/sdk-js/README.md

 });
 ```

-### Box Templates
+### Box Resources

-Available templates:

-- `BoxTemplate.BASIC` - Standard resources (default)
-- `BoxTemplate.PRO` - Enhanced resources for demanding workloads

-When no template is specified, the SDK will:

-1. Check the `TAVOR_BOX_TEMPLATE` environment variable
-2. Default to `BoxTemplate.BASIC` if not set
+You can specify custom CPU and RAM for your sandboxes:

+- `cpu` - Number of CPU cores (e.g., 1, 2, 4)
+- `mib_ram` - RAM in MiB (e.g., 1024 for 1GB, 2048 for 2GB)

+If not specified, the backend defaults to 1 CPU and 1GB RAM.

 ### Error Handling